 |We have a new ODBC driver for working with Excel!
 Install Presto ODBC Driver instead.|

 - Windows 7, 8.1, or later (Mac OS X is not supported)

 Install Treasure Data ODBC Driver, and register to your machine.
 We’ll assume that you have DSN (Data Source Name) as

 Set up the Connection from Excel to Treasure Data

 Open Excel and under the DATA section, click “From Other Sources”, and select “From Data Connection Wizard”.

 Then, you can select your tables from the list.

-Import Data dialog will pop up.
+Import Data dialog pops up.

 Import Data via ODBC Driver